What a unique island! Between nature and architecture, there’s no time to get bored.

 We love the whale and dolphin watching tours.
 We had high hopes, and were lucky enough to see an impressive number of dolphins.
 A wonderful experience with the Lanzarote landscape in the background.

-You can also often see bottlenose dolphins in the Canary Islands, including Lanzarote.
+Bottlenose dolphins are also a common sight in the Canary Islands, including Lanzarote.

 See our article.